bibleexchange/church_ministry__textbook/sw/0401_types-of-leaders-in-the-church.md

 Hakuna mtu yeyote katika agano jipya mwenye cheo kama "Mwalimu,"lakini kuna watu wengi wanaofundisha.

 Not everyone should desire to be a teacher, because a teacher will be judged more strictly by God (James 3:1).
-Sio kila mtu anatakiwa atamani kuwa mwalimu,kwasababu mwalimu atapata hukumu kubwa Zaidi kutoka kwa Mungu(Yakobo 3:1)
+Sio kila mtu anatakiwa atamani kuwa mwalimu,kwasababu mwalimu atapata hukumu kubwa Zaidi kutoka kwa Mungu (Yak.
+3:1)

 The Didache tells how to know a good teacher:
 Didache anatuambia namna ya kumjua mwalimu mzuri: